atoserik/flask-kube-example/README.md

   * A couple of key/cert is created with `openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365`
   * The key/cert is used in the flask app adding the proper `ssl_context()`
   * The new version of the app is dockerized `docker build -f ../docker/Dockerfile -t atoserik/flask-kube-example:http .`
-  * To add the ingress I've choosen the nginx, to deploy on your cluster follow [this guide](https://kubernetes.github.io/ingress-nginx/deploy/)
+  * As ingress, I've choosen the nginx one.
+To deploy the same on your cluster follow [this guide](https://kubernetes.github.io/ingress-nginx/deploy/)
   * To better manage the ingress and to go deeper in the annotations of the nginx ingress [this repo](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md) is what you are looking for.

 Any contribute or feedback is appreciated.

-Hope this will be useful at least to some noob like me that faced this trying to deploy some simple application in a non-production environment.
+Hope this will be useful for those who are approaching to deploy some simple applications in a non-production environment.